reahl/reahl/reahl-doc/doc/tutorial/bootstrap/index.rst

 In this version of Reahl, we introduce Widgets and Layouts that are based on `Bootstrap <http://getbootstrap.com/>`_\.

-At the time of release of Reahl 3.2 Bootstrap version 4 was still in alpha and under heavy development.
-For this reason, and also to keep Reahl 3.2 backwards compatible, the bootstrap support here is *not* enabled by default and is seen as experimental.
+At the time of release of Reahl 3.2, Bootstrap version 4 was still in alpha and under heavy development.
+For this reason, the bootstrap support here is *not* enabled by default and is seen as experimental.

 In Reahl 4.0, these Bootstrap versions of Widgets and Layouts will become the only out-of-the-box styled Widgets supported -- our current